Logistics & Freight

 Key Takeaways

-• Asendia and SingPost have partnered to enhance cross-border e-commerce logistics in the APAC region.
+• Asendia and SingPost have formed a strategic partnership to bolster cross-border e-commerce in Singapore and APAC.

-• SingPost customers gain access to Asendia's global network, while Asendia customers benefit from SingPost's regional infrastructure and last-mile delivery capabilities.
+• SingPost customers will gain access to Asendia's global network, while Asendia customers will benefit from SingPost's regional infrastructure and last-mile capabilities.

 🧬 Related Insights